 “The evidence to this is in the million plus performance conversations that happen each year when an employee is explaining that they didn’t do the five objectives they agreed, but have delivered x amount of other things that have added greater value.“

-The problem described here is nothing to do with SMART but with managerial process that develops goals for employees but doesn’t include any feedback mechanisms to ensure goals remain relevant.
+The problem described here is nothing to do with SMART.
+It’s with managerial process that develops goals for employees but doesn’t include any feedback mechanisms to ensure goals remain relevant.
 SMART is a tool for testing proposed objectives to see if they’re actionable [did it again].
 Period.
 Blaming SMART instead of poor managerial practices that ignore the reality that continual organizational and environmental change requires timely evaluation of responsive employee goals is like blaming your sneakers for being uncomfortable because they’re red.

 “[SMART goals are] entirely left brain and play to a Taylorian vision of business and process.
 They are the antithesis of creativity, innovation, and the search for exponential value add.
 It is hard to get passionate, emotional or excited about a SMART goal, because they’re intended to lock down your energy, rather than unleash it.”